centralnjdsa-ntc/princetonydsa.github.io/_pages/get-involved.md

 Want to get involved with Princeton YDSA?
 [Join us](https://forms.gle/t3kyXPW2Tu1MK4BB8) and attend our next general meeting!

-Check out [the chapter linktree](https://linktr.ee/princetonydsa) for our social media and relevant articles.

 The bulk of our work comes from the working groups:

 ### Ecosocialism